Server

 Zero One is Git-ready, actually, the demo is pushed through Git.

 We are one of those Bitbucket guys, we like their tools and Git workflow.
-And our workflow is simple, Push to the Bitbucket repository, and then Pull to the server through a secure connection.
+Our workflow is simple, Push to the Bitbucket repository, and then Pull to the server through a secure connection.
 We have our custom-setup VPS server with Plesk, which is a very Git-friendly system.

 Run the next command in your terminal